A story of hope, from Afghanistan to Wales.

 We've implemented a number of safety measures to ensure our venue is Covid-safe and in line with the latest government and performing arts guidelines.
 Find out more here.

-We are extremely grateful to Bob and Lindsay Clark for investing in The Boy with Two Hearts, and to Garfield Weston Foundation for supporting our productions throughout 2021.
+We are extremely grateful to Bob and Lindsay Clark for investing in The Boy with Two Hearts, and to the Garfield Weston Foundation Culture Fund for supporting our productions throughout 2021.
 Find out about supporting future productions through our Chair’s Circle.